 Dirk was raised in the trade, with his father progressing in his career from Lineman to Operations Supervisor, and an uncle working as a utitlity lineman.
 Dirk has moved between management and trade positions during his career, and has worked for over 32 different District Managers.
 He has experienced a variety of management styles that have made an impression on him in different ways.

-Maggie Trumbly is a supervisor in Environmental Management at Pacific Gas & Electric.
+Maggie Trumbly is a manager in Environmental Management at Pacific Gas & Electric.
 She has worked in the energy industry for 13 years.
 She has specialized in environmental permitting and compliance.
-We are excited to hear her perspective on streamlining environmental review processes for routine maintenance projects.
 This year she is excited to be participating in an event call Bike Zambia, a project of Chooda, riding 325 miles across Zambia raising funds and awareness for HIV/AIDS prevention and economic empowerment of women in Africa.

 Nate Lishman is a Sr. Land Planner and Environmental Lead for Pacific Gas and Electric Company’s Electric Towers Maintenance Program.
 He has worked in the energy industry for 5 years.
 He has specialized in environmental permitting and land planning and we are excited to hear his perspective on PG&E’s program to end the use of lead based paint.
 He is an expert fly fisherman and former fly fishing and whitewater guide throughout the western United States.